-I also recommended that statistics on tables created for use as temporary records in Application Engine programs should have their statistics deleted and locked to prevent system-wide jobs refreshing their statistics.
+I also recommended that statistics on tables created for use as temporary records in Application Engine programs should have their statistics deleted and locked to prevent system-wide jobs from refreshing their statistics.
 I proposed a package that collected statistics according to meta-data defined in a table.

 IN 2011, Oracle published document 1322888.1 “pscbo_stats - Improving Statistics in Oracle RDBMS for PeopleSoft Enterprise”.
 It takes a similar approach to my 10g package.
 A PL/SQL package is used to collect statistics.
-A number of tables control whether, when and how statistics are collected on each record.
+A number of tables control whether, when, and how statistics are collected on each record.
 Oracle's package is also intended to be used to collect schema-wide statistics.

 - You are expected to replace the default automatic jobs that collect statistics with pscbo_stats, so it is a move away from standard default maintenance procedures.